Skip to content

 Photo by Luke Caunt / Unsplash

-The 1970s and 1980s were a violent hotbed of organised crime, dominated by a ruthless underworld, mafia figures, and the corrupt, standover tactics of the Federated Ship Painters and Dockers Union.
-Contract killings, bombings, armed robberies and public police shootings were widespread, highlighting a period of institutional corruption and bloody warfare.
+This offender emerged during a deeply flawed era in Victorian history.
+It was a violent hotbed of organised crime, dominated by a ruthless underworld, mafia figures, and the corrupt, standover tactics of the Federated Ship Painters and Dockers Union.
+Contract killings, bombings, armed robberies and public police shootings were widespread, highlighting a period of widespread corruption and bloody warfare.

-The Disclosure Archive is an independent publication launched in March 2026 by a Melbourne-based historian and author.
-The published works are not blogs or articles, but in-depth analyses usually presented in long-form.
+The Disclosure Archive is an independent publication by a Melbourne-based historian and author.
+The published works are not blogs or articles, but in-depth analyses, sometimes presented in long-form.

-This publication is committed to exploring how historical corruption and oversight influenced crime investigations, and their public stories.
-And they may just solve some cold cases along the way...
+This publication is committed to uncovering how historical corruption and oversight influenced crime investigations, and then correcting the record.

 Sign up today to support independent research & publishing